 Fish cakes are a common item in all of Atlantic Canada.
 They are simple patties of salt cod and mashed potato, amplified by fresh herbs, onion or bacon fat.
 They are standard breakfast fare, served alongside baked beans and eggs.
 Great for lunch with a soup or salad, fish cakes are eaten with many condiments but the best choice is green tomato chow chow.
 Nova Scotian food at its finest!

 Nova Scotia was one of the world’s first commercial blueberry growing regions.
 It is the largest fruit crop and the official berry of the province.
 Oxford, Nova Scotia is the “Wild Blueberry Capital of Canada”.
 Oxford Frozen Foods Ltd. is the world’s largest exporter of frozen wild blueberries.
-The Wild Blueberry Harvest Festival takes place in late August.
+The Wild Blueberry Harvest Festival takes place in August.

 Blueberry Grunt is a unique Nova Scotian dessert of stewed blueberries with sweet dumplings.

 Did You Know?
 Apples were introduced to Nova Scotia by Acadian settlers in the 1600s and are the province’s second highest value fruit crop.
 Berwick is the “Apple Capital of Nova Scotia” and the Apple Blossom Festival is held in the Annapolis Valley every year.

 While Newfoundlanders are cod people, Nova Scotians are haddock people (arguing is futile).
 Haddock is a sweeter, flakier fish that prefers deeper colder waters.
 It does not salt as well as cod, so it was historically not as lucrative an export.
 Instead it was smoked and dried, and often (and still) eaten in a cream sauce as finnan haddie.
 You’ll find some sort of haddock dish on every menu in Nova Scotia, with pan fried and fish ‘n chips being the most popular.